 “What resources does the Bower collect?”

-We take most household goods in good, reusable condition: furniture, electrical appliances, whitegoods, bric-a-brac, architectural hardware including fireplaces, stained glass windows and doors to name just some of the items.
-For various public health and OH&S reasons and/or space constraints we cannot collect everything.
+We take most household goods in good, reusable condition: furniture, electrical appliances, whitegoods, bric-a-brac, architectural hardware including fireplaces, stained glass windows and doors to name just some of the items (See a list of all items).
+For variouspublic health and OH&S reasons and/or space constraints we cannot collect everything.
 Mattresses, kid’s items like cots and prams and clothes are not items we can accept.
 If you’re looking to donate these items we can provide a list of well-known organisations and stores who might be able to help.
 Please note that as the Bower is a centre for reuse we are unable to take outdated technology for recycling.
 Some electronics we do take but this is at the discretion of our staff.
 We promise that if we can’t take it, we can give you referrals to people who can.